vmnomad/hundred_days_of_k8s/website/content/resources.md

 Here you can find useful resources to support you during #100Daysofk8s journey.
 This includes popupar trainings and different ways to connect with K8s community, seek help and support others.

-<span style="font-size:14px;">*The list will be updated on a regular basis as I make progress in my challenge.</span>
+<span style="font-size:14px;">*The list will be updated on a regular basis as I progress through this challenge.</span>

 &nbsp;